sbinet/clang-cms/README.txt

 Test out the newly compiled and modified clang, cd into the clang_cms/test folder and run:

-<llvm_src>/tools/clang/tools/scan-build/scan-build -load-plugin ../lib/ClangCms.so -enable-checker threadsafety.ConstCast -enable-checker threadsafety.ConstCastAway -enable-checker threadsafety.GlobalStatic -enable-checker threadsafety.MutableMember -enable-checker threadsafety.StaticLocal make -B
+<llvm_src>/tools/clang/tools/scan-build/scan-build -load-plugin ../lib/ClangCms.so -enable-checker threadsafety make -B

 This wil produce a clang static analyzer html your can open in your favorite browser.
 You can find the location in the output line, something along the lines: